-While I was giving my 3-year-old a bath today (not because he was dirty, but because it was 10:30am and we’d already exhausted all my ideas for the day, including watching a movie) I decided to paint my nails.
+While I was giving my 3-year-old a bath today (not because he was dirty, but because it was 10:30am and we’d already exhausted all my ideas for the day, including watching a movie) I decided to give myself a home manicure.

 I chose a lovely shade of pale pink I’d received as a shower favor from my sister-in-law’s bridal shower in San Francisco back in July.
 This is relevant because I have roughly three nail polishes in my possession, all of which were gifted to me in some way, illustrating to you how infrequently I paint my nails.